defold/doc/docs/en/manuals/nintendo-switch.md

 # Sign up for Nintendo Switch development

 Support for the Nintendo Switch platform is not included in the standard version of Defold.
-In order to get access to Nintendo Switch support in Defold you need to 1) Become a Defold community donor with Nintendo Switch access included in your membership tier, and 2) Become a registered game developer for Nintendo platforms.
+In order to get access to Nintendo Switch support in Defold you need to:

+1. Become a Defold community donor with Nintendo Switch access included in your membership tier, and
+2. Become a registered game developer for Nintendo platforms.

 ## Become a Defold community donor with Nintendo Switch access